frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I suppose, that business people were very unhappy about that, especially in e-commerce world.
 And they had a good argument here - what happened, so that we ended up with a worse user experience than we had in the past?
-Like I've already stated, everyone can spot the difference in terms page loading speed.
+Like I've already stated, everyone can spot the difference in terms of site's loading speed.

 There are also some other issues and limitations with SPAs, like SEO, but I won't go into details here.
-I'll focus on the performance aspect, as I think that it caused the need for change.

 # Homogeneous apps

-At this point we already know, that we needed apps to load faster.
+At this point we already know, that we needed apps to load faster than SPAs.
-But on the other hand, we also wanted the interactivity from SPAs.
+But on the other hand, we also wanted the interactivity.
 In other words, we aimed to have the best of both worlds:

 - the speed of first contentful page from SSR/SSG, but also,
 - minimal latency for loading more data from CSR

 That's why we re-discovered the mixed approach: SSR+CSR.
-What differentiates homogeneous apps from earlier solutions is, that backend and frontend can reuse the implementation as needed, because we have the same language on both sides.
+What differentiates homogeneous apps from earlier solutions is seamless integration of SSR and CSR parts.
+Backend and frontend can share the implementation as needed, because we have the same language on both sides.

-I suppose that it was very important from DX perspective, though at the end of the day users care about the result, and that's why I claim that it was the performance that forced us re-think SPAs (over)usage.
+It was very important from DX perspective for sure, though at the end of the day users care about the result, and that's why I claim that it was the performance that forced us re-think SPAs (over)usage.

-In homogeneous apps we can use SSR/SSG to obtain meaningful content faster, while still being able to load more data later, using REST API like we did in SPAs.
+In homogeneous apps we can use SSR/SSG to obtain something meaningful faster, while still being able to load more data later, using REST API like we did in SPAs.
 Alternatively, we can load another page using SSR/SSG again.